bpschmitt/offsite-k8s-workshop/04. Helm/README.md

 ![Guided Install](https://p191.p3.n0.cdn.getcloudapp.com/items/2NuPPg7z/0c8e6b5e-bd71-4fca-9fc0-5add7cfb5a4f.jpg?v=0981942fbdfb62d1d0aefd320e8cf2d1)

 When you get to the `Choose install method` prompt, you should see a command that looks similar to this.
+Note that the `--set` command is being used to configure specific chart variables during the install process.
+These variables (e.g. `prometheus.enabled=true`) are enabling [subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/) in the `nri-bundle` chart.
+You're also setting a `global.cluster` name and a `global.licenseKey` used by all subcharts.

-Copy the command and run it on your command line.
+Copy the command and run it on your command line to install New Relic in your cluster.

 ```
 $ helm repo add newrelic https://helm-charts.newrelic.com && helm repo update && \